Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

-\textbf{Analysis of the cone-cells:} Let $C$ be a cone-cell in $D$.
-Suppose that for some $\delta\in\{\alpha,\beta,\gamma\}$, there is a subpath $\delta'=PQR$ of $\delta$, where $P,R$ are subpaths of the boundary path of $C$, and the terminal vertex of $P$ and initial vertex of $R$ subtend a subpath $Q'$ of $\boundary_pC$, so that $QQ'$ is a subdiagram $E$ of $D$ between $C$ and $\boundary_pD$.
 If $E$ contains no cone-cell, then $E$ is a square diagram between the relator $Y_i$ to which $C$ maps and the geodesic $Q$, so by local convexity of $Y_i$ in $X$, we have that $E\to X$ factors through $Y_i\to X$.
 Hence $E$ could have been absorbed into the cone-cell $C$, whence minimality of the complexity of $D$ ensures that $E$ is trivial, i.e. $Q=(Q')^{-1}$.
-Moreover, we may assume that $Q,Q'$ have no common $1$--cell, by considering a minimal example.
+This is a contradiction, so $E$ is not a square diagram.

-Thus, assume $C$ is innermost, so that any cone-cell $C_0$ in $E$ embeds and has connected intersection with $Q$, and assume that $E$ contains such a cone-cell $C_0$.
-Then $C_0$ is not internal in $E$, for then it would be internal in $D$.
-Moreover, $C_0$ cannot be a shell with outer path on $Q$, because then it would either be an already considered illegal feature of positive curvature or a shortly-external cone-cell in $D$.
-If $C_0$ is a shell, it must therefore have outer path (within $E$) of the form $TU$, where $T$ is a terminal subpath of $Q$ and $U$ an initial subpath of $Q'$.
-But then $C_0$ is shortly-external in $D$, which is impossible.
-Hence any cone-cell $C_0$ in $E$ has boundary path of the form $TI_1U_1I_2U_2\cdots I_kU_kI_{k+1}$, where each $I_i$ is internal to $E$, each $U_i$ is a subpath of $Q'$, and $T$ is a subpath of $Q$.
-But then $C_0$ is either a positively-curved shell in $D$ or shortly-external in $D$, neither of which is possible.
-Thus $E$ is a square diagram, which was dealt with above.
+We can assume $C$ is innermost, in the sense that any cone-cell $C_0$ in $E$ has connected intersection (possibly empty) with $Q$.